Skip Navigation Website Accessibility

 I will use Royal Mail to send out all orders.
 They will all be sent out as a 'Small Parcel' due to the size.
 You will have two choices of delivery and a flat rate, regardless of weight to try and make it as easy as possible and not so expensive for you.

+You will have a choice of postal options when you get to the checkout page.
 Your order will be sent out using new paper packaging rather than plastic parcel bags.